a8dx/a8dx.github.io/_posts/2015-06-03-on-working-with-indias-nss-data-in-an-osx-environment.md

 ---
 id: 153
-title: 'On Working with India&#8217;s NSS Data in an OS/X Environment'
+title: "On Working with India's NSS Data in an OS/X Environment"
 date: '2015-06-03T17:49:26+00:00'
 author: admin
 layout: post